Dronecode/utm-adapter/meeting-minutes.md

 # Meeting Minutes
 This document captures the bi-weekly meeting notes for coordination purposes.

+## May 9 2024
+A few new people joined the call.
+We did introductions and briefed on the latest.
+We discussed the current state of the project and the ancillary projects.
+A quick discussion about the QUIC implementation and the state of the PRs.

 ### February 29 2024
 We talked about EuroCAE membership and KLJ's company joining the organization to take some of this work forward in EuroCAE.
 A round table of updates from the participants.
 We decided to focus the energies on testing the current implementation / services and focus on geo-zones, weather / conformance monitoring services in April.